-Three schools were founded as black schools by parishes originally established to serve the black Catholic community.
+^{} Three schools were founded as black schools by parishes originally established to serve the black Catholic community.
 The final school is located in a commercial rather than residential area of the city which makes it difficult to speak of racial transition.
 Black enrollment in this school increased somewhat in the '80s, after having climbed gradually throughout the seventies, but school administration reported that it limits black enrollment in order to keep a racial balance.

-In addition to the historical diversity, there was a great deal of geographic diversity among the schools included in this research.
-The schools which had most recently become black schools and those which were still somewhat integrated at the time of my research tended to be schools on the far western edge of the city, the more northern schools included in my study, and some of the central area schools that had recently attracted back a more metropolitan population mix.
+somewhat integrated at the time of my research tended to be schools on the far western edge of the city, the more northern schools included in my study, and some of the central area schools that had recently attracted back a more metropolitan population mix.